Text Link

 {{link-bank-two-column}}

-No patient comes to our care without a family and loved ones, however complex those relationships may be.
+No patient comes to our care without family and loved ones, no matter how complex those relationships may be.
 Failing to address the role of these people in a patient's life is failing to provide the type of comprehensive, whole-person care we pride ourselves on.

-At Within Health, we recognize that each family’s history within the context of their loved one’s eating disorder is unique, with their own set of needs and circumstances.
+At Within, our treatment team recognizes that each family’s history within the context of their loved one’s eating disorder is unique, with their own set of needs and circumstances.
 We utilize family therapy to uncover familial issues that may need to be addressed to provide our patients with the best possible outcome and to help address unspoken fears and anxiety that all members of the family may experience.

 These family therapy sessions all occur virtually through our eating disorder treatment application.
 No matter where the family members live, they can participate in family therapy sessions conducted by a licensed therapist.